jessebmiller/treacherous-winds/src/magic/arcane.md

 ## Temporal Primes and their properties

 There are three temporal primes.
-These are the fundamental materials making up the soul, or the substrate of reality.
+These are the fundamental materials making up the substrate of reality.
 They each impart their properties to the temporal world that emerges from them, as directed by the temporal praxes.

 ### Sulphur